Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 In addition to receiving service of process in connection with a lawsuit against the LLC or corporation directly, the registered agent receives other mission-critical documents on behalf of a business, such as

 Although these documents might be very different, they all have one common element.
 Each one contains vital, time-sensitive information.

 When you form an LLC or incorporate, you must designate an initial registered agent.
 The state won't approve your Articles of Incorporation or Articles of Organization if you do not do so.
-The requirement applies when you register to do business in another state (foreign qualify) by obtaining a Certificate of Registration.
+The requirement applies when you register your corporation or LLC to do business in another state (foreign qualify) by obtaining a Certificate of Registration.

 If you don’t maintain a registered agent, your company is at risk in four ways.

 The minimum qualification to serve as a registered agent is pretty simple: The registered agent must be a resident of the state.
 For entities that are formed in the state of residence of one of the board members or officers, the temptation is to simply appoint one of these individuals as the registered agent.
 Another temptation is to have the entity’s attorney serve as the registered agent.
 Although expedient, these solutions usually are not the best option.